ruthgn/Hotel-Booking-Cancellation-Prediction/predicting-hotel-booking-cancellation.md

-*Note*: 715 entries had inputted zero for both weekend and weeknights.
+*Note*: 715 entries had input zero for both weekend and weeknights.
 However, this amount of missing data is small enough for us to ignore.

 We'll create a new feature with labels`weekend_stay_only`,`weekday_stay_only`, and `weekday_and_weekend_stay`.
 The 715 entries with missing values will be labeled as undefined_data.